arnoo/angelspie/README.md

 Print args with trailing newline, returns True.

 #### `(set_viewport viewport-nb)`
+NOT YET IMPLEMENTED.
 Move the window to a specific viewport number, counting from 1, returns boolean.

 #### `(set_workspace workspace-nb)`
 Move the window to a specific workspace number, counting from 1, returns boolean.